celphcs30/Drop-Pod-Shuttle/README.md

 3. Load pawns and items (up to 3000kg total)
 4. Refuel with chemfuel (900 capacity)
 5. Launch to any destination on the world map
-6. The drop pod will land vertically at the target location
+6. The drop pod will fly horizontally to the target location (like shuttles)

 ## Building Requirements